 A great way to relax after spending time in the big city is to head to the picturesque beaches along the Amalfi Coast.
 But what’s the best way to get from Naples to the Amalfi Coast?
-In this article, you’ll learn about all the different ways to get from Naples to the Amalfi Coast in 2021.
+In this article, you’ll learn about all the different ways to get from Naples to the Amalfi Coast.

 Whether you hop on the train, grab a rental car, get a ticket for the bus, board the ferry, or take a private helicopter ride from Naples to the Amalfi Coast, we’ve got you covered.